Exempt Well Updates: Subdivision Review Process and Combined Appropriation Guidance

 Moving Forward

-- One of the bills, House Bill 681 (HB 681), passed and will become effective on January 1, 2026.
-HB 681 introduces coordination, efficiency, and consumer protection to subdivision review by providing certainty on water rights at the beginning of the building process.
+- One of the bills, House Bill 681 (HB 681), passed and became effective on January 1, 2026.
+Learn more about HB 681 below.

 - The other bill, Senate Bill 358 (SB 358), sought to reform exempt well policy in Montana while also supporting existing homeowners in achieving water right compliance.
 SB 358 did not pass.
 In the absence of a legislative solution for water users impacted by the court decision DNRC is conducting outreach to Montana water users on how they may be impacted.